Vincent-Millane/cname-cloaking/README.md

     sudo gedit /home/path/to/your brand new stub-zone_file

 and save to /etc/unbound/
+open your configuration file

+    sudo gedit /etc/unbound/unbound.conf

-open /etc/unbound/unbound.conf and add towards the end of your file:
+and add towards the end of your file:

 > include: "/etc/unbound/stub-zone" and save your file